dan-k-k/transactionAPI/README.md

 ## Transaction Analysis API

 This project is a RESTful API service built with Python, FastAPI, and PostgreSQL.
-It is fully containerised using Docker to ensure easy distribution and consistent execution.
+It is fully containerised using Docker and deployed to the cloud using AWS (EC2 & RDS) with a fully automated CI/CD pipeline via GitHub Actions.

 The API provides endpoints to upload large CSV files of e-commerce transactions and retrieve summarised statistics (max, min, mean) for specific users within a given date range.